lightward/mechanic-tasks/docs/advanced-scheduled-price-changes/README.md

 - Just saving the task configuration will not schedule (or validate) a price change event.
 This must be done with the "schedule" keyword when run manually.
 - This task only manages variant prices.
 Product and theme publishing are not handled by this task.
 - Variants that are already part of an ongoing price change event will not be modified if targeted by a new price change event.
+- The "Do not restore prices on reset" option may be used when clearing out older price change events if there is a concern of reverting old pricing.

 ## Installing this task